-This course is designed to advance the student's understanding of computer science with three primary objectives: to extend the student's understanding of object oriented programming (OOP) using the java programming language, to examine a variety of data structures, and to assist the student in his/her preparation for the AP Computer Science A exam.
+This course is designed to advance the student's understanding of computer science with two primary objectives: to extend the student's understanding of object oriented programming (OOP) using the java programming language and to examine a variety of data structures.
+The topics covered may assist the student in his/her preparation for the AP Computer Science A exam.